Share On Social!

 Genentech

-In the realm of diversity and inclusion, Genentech is committed to being an industry leader by driving scientific innovations that enhance outcomes for its people, patients, business, and communities.
-Genentech’s mission boldly champions diversity, equity, and inclusion.
+Genentech is committed to being an industry leader by driving scientific innovations that enhance outcomes for its people, patients, business, and communities.

-The Advancing Inclusive Research (AIR) Site Alliance initiative aims to expand the participation of historically underrepresented groups in clinical research, ensuring all patients benefit fully from personalized healthcare solutions.
-The AIR Site Alliance demonstrates significant impact: Black and Latinx patients enroll two times faster than at other study sites.
-Additionally, the six AIR oncology sites achieve an 80% more diverse patient population compared to their study peers, while the three AIR ophthalmology sites achieve a 48% higher diversity.
+The AIR Site Alliance initiative aims to expand the participation of all people in clinical research, ensuring all patients benefit fully from personalized healthcare solutions.
+The AIR Site Alliance demonstrates significant impact: Black and Latino patients enroll two times faster than at other study sites.
+Additionally, the six AIR oncology sites achieve an 80% more reflective patient population compared to their study peers, while the three AIR ophthalmology sites achieve a 48% higher reflectivity.
 Genentech collaborates closely with the AIR Site Alliance sites to co-create educational resources, including patient and healthcare professional videos, to improve representation.

-Genentech also sponsors community-based health equity symposia nationwide, focusing on healthcare disparities and local solutions to advance health equity.
-Initiatives like Fiesta Fairs and Univision Health Fairs provide vital services such as vision and cancer screenings and promote public health literacy among the Latino community, raising awareness about cancer and chronic disease risks.
+Genentech also sponsors community-based health improvement symposia nationwide, focusing on healthcare differences and local solutions to advance health.
+Initiatives like Fiesta Fairs and Univision Health Fairs provide vital services such as vision and cancer screenings and promote public health literacy among the community, raising awareness about cancer and chronic disease risks.

 Bristol Myers Squibb

-Dr. Constanza Kurman Petrozzelli is Co-Lead for the Health Equity Pillar in the Organization for Latino Achievement at Bristol Myers Squibb.
+Dr. Constanza Kurman Petrozzelli is with Bristol Myers Squibb.

-Bristol Myers Squibb (BMS) is addressing the need for greater diversity in clinical trials by taking a holistic approach.
+Bristol Myers Squibb (BMS) is addressing the need for greater [participation] in clinical trials by taking a holistic approach.
 For the Organization for Latino Achievement (OLA) program, this begins with a better understanding of the needs of Latino patients, assessing healthcare provider behaviors, strengthening their presence in the community, outreach, and enrollment efforts.
-The OLA team partners with BMS’s Diversity in Clinical Trials (DiCT) program to ensure the participation in clinical trials is more reflective of the real-world population and aligned with the epidemiology of the disease studied.
+The OLA team partners with BMS’s DiCT program to ensure the participation in clinical trials is more reflective of the real-world population and aligned with the epidemiology of the disease studied.
 This involves intentionality in site and investigator selection, protocol design considerations, communication and engagement, patient support, training, and metrics and measures.

-Reaching for Equitable Access for Latinos (REAL) Workshops are one way to facilitate Latino participation in clinical trials.
-At the 2023 annual workshop, barriers and strategies to Latino participation were discussed.
-Strategies included prioritizing availability of consent forms translated in Spanish, expanding trial eligibility criteria to be more inclusive, providing nurse navigators to sites, simplifying the trial process to reduce administrative burden, and incorporating principle investigators serving diverse patients in the trial design process.
+At an annual workshop, issues to clinical trial participation were discussed.
+Strategies included prioritizing availability of consent forms translated in Spanish, expanding trial eligibility criteria, providing nurse navigators to sites, simplifying the trial process to reduce administrative burden, and incorporating principle investigators serving patients in the trial design process.

-Despite efforts to increase Latino clinical trial participation, much of the research and corresponding action plans paint the community in broad strokes and fail to recognize the varying degrees to which ethnicity impacts the patient experience, ultimately causing the subconscious impact of ethnicity to be underrepresented.
-BMS has the potential to make a meaningful impact by helping with the established socioeconomic challenges, such as financial assistance with treatment and health education efforts, and specifically designing resources for the Latino community.
+Despite efforts to increase clinical trial participation, much of the research and corresponding action plans paint the community in broad strokes and fail to recognize the varying degrees to which one’s background impacts the patient experience.
+BMS has the potential to make a meaningful impact by helping with issues, such as financial assistance with treatment and health education efforts, and specifically designing resources.

 Gilead